Brisbane Progressive Jewish SYNAGOGUE – from dream to reality

-To date we have received many generous donations and other tangible offers of support … but our work has really only just begun.
+To date we have received many generous donations and other tangible offers of support.
 To complete Stage One of our dream – the acquisition of a place of worship, a place of our own – we need to focus our efforts on fundraising.
 We have a BPJC Building Fund By-Law that has at its core the protection of contributions received, together with an undertaking to ensure that all donations received into it are used exclusively for building, fixtures and fittings.
 Our By-Law also requires a ten-yearly review of progress with fundraising.
 Any contributor is welcome to request an update on the status of the Fund from our Treasurer.

 A road map to our new home …

 In 2011, the Board agreed to renew our efforts in order to reach a significant milestone within the Fund’s first decade – the collection of sufficient funds to act as a deposit on a property.